anthonychu/sandbox/sandbox/githubbot.md

 The application will be deployed and the GitHub repo above will be setup in the App Service as the deployment source.
 We'll come back to the portal later to enter some keys that you will generate below.

 ### Bot Registration
-1. Browse to the Bot Framework portal and register a new bot by navigating to [https://dev.botframework.com/bots/new](https://dev.botframework.com/bots/new), logging in if necessary.
+1. Browse to the Bot Framework portal and register a new bot by navigating to [https://dev.botframework.com/bots/new](https://dev.botframework.com/bots/new), logging in and/or creating an account if necessary.
 1. Enter a name and handle in the **Bot profile** section.
 1. In the **Configuration** section, do the following:
    1. Enter the messaging endpoint -- assuming you deployed your app to the default location, this will take the form of https://&lt;sitename&gt;.azurewebsites.net/api/messages .
    1. Click the **Create Microsoft App ID and password** button and login if requested.
    1. Copy the **App ID** field somewhere safe as you will need it later.
 [1]
    1. Click the **Generate an app password to continue** button, and copy the generated password as you will need it later (and you cannot view it again).
 [2]
+      * **Note:** The App ID can be viewed later on from the Bot Framework portal, however the password is only displayed this one time.
+If you lose it, you will have to generate a new password.
    1. Click the **Finish and go back to Bot Framework** button.
       ![bot keys](media/githubbot/bot-keys.png)
-1. Check the "terms of use" checkbox, and then click the **Register** button.
+1. Scroll down, check the "terms of use" checkbox, and then click the **Register** button.

-The App ID can be viewed later on from the Bot Framework portal, however the password is only displayed this one time.
-If you lose it, you will have to generate a new password.

 ### GitHub Application Setup
 1. Browse to the **OAuth applications** section of your profile on GitHub by navigating to [https://github.com/settings/developers](https://github.com/settings/developers), logging in if necessary.
 1. Click the **Register a new application** button at the top right of the page.
 1. Enter the required information.
 The one that really matters is **Authorization callback URL**.
 This is the URL to the OAuth handler for GitHubBot, and if you deployed the app using the instructions above, it will take the form of **https://&lt;sitename&gt;.azurewebsites.net/api/OAuthCallback**.
 [3]
+1. Click the **Register application** button.
 1. After the app is created, you will be presented wtih a **Client ID** and **Client Secret**.
 Copy these somewhere safe as you'll need them later.
 [4]  If you lose them, you can always browse back to the link above and view your application and change its configuration.

 ![github keys](media/githubbot/github-keys.png)